New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 When I first started learning astrology, I used modern rulers as they are widespread.
 I assumed “new must be better” and thought there must be a good reason the older rulers were replaced.
 I also just didn’t understand how the system of rulers and dignity worked and it felt confusing.

-When I started studying the original (Hellenistic) astrology, my feeling started to change.
-I understood why it was designed this way, and now I only use traditional rulers.
-Using modern rulers fundamentally breaks astrology as it was used for thousands of years, and it is simply not necessary.
+When I started studying the Hellenistic astrology, my feeling started to change.
+I began to understand why it was designed this way, and now I only use traditional rulers.
+Using modern rulers fundamentally breaks astrology as it was originally used, and it is simply not necessary.
 We can incorporate new astrological bodies without changing the rulership scheme of the original planets.

 What is the “12-letter Alphabet”?